 Q: Is financing available?

-A: The best source of financing is usually the bank or finance company that you currently work with.
-If you like, we're happy to make arrangements with a number of independent mortgage brokers we've worked with on other projects.
+A: The best source of financing is usually the bank, finance company, or mortgage company with whom you currently work.
+If you like, we're happy to make arrangements with a number of independent solar finance partners we've worked with on other projects.

 Q: What's the impact on my property taxes?